carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Posters

 We will have a poster session and a designated area for the display of posters.
 You should use the A0 poster size (vertical).
 Any other specifications will be added if required.
 The deadline for the abstract submission is May 4th.

+##### Pre-conference

+This is a very crucial section.
+My personal list will have very basic reminders like: check you passport, visa, house keys, wallet, cash; take out the garbage; water your plant; lock your door.
+I didn't want to assume that everyone needs an exhaustive reminders like those, so like any other sesible adult, I asked twitter for advice.
+[Here is what I got](https://twitter.com/MalvikaSharan/status/990973533823078400):

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What do you have in your pre-conference list?
+Help me fill this list for the <a href="https://twitter.com/CarpentryCon?ref_src=twsrc%5Etfw">@CarpentryCon</a> participants who are coming to <a href="https://twitter.com/ucddublin?ref_src=twsrc%5Etfw">@ucddublin</a> <a href="https://twitter.com/hashtag/Dublin?src=hash&amp;ref_src=twsrc%5Etfw">#Dublin</a> to attend the <a href="https://twitter.com/hashtag/carpentrycon2018?src=hash&amp;ref_src=twsrc%5Etfw">#carpentrycon2018</a>.
+Pull requests are welcome on this <a href="https://twitter.com/github?ref_src=twsrc%5Etfw">@github</a> link: <a href="https://t.co/fL1uVvxwT1">https://t.co/fL1uVvxwT1</a></p>&mdash; Malvika Sharan (@MalvikaSharan) <a href="https://twitter.com/MalvikaSharan/status/989883041035276288?ref_src=twsrc%5Etfw">April 27, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Do you mean these kinds of things?
+Business cards.
+Stuff to read while traveling.
+Power adaptors (many non-UK will need one).
+Some local currency.
+A4/US letter printouts of your poster to hand out.</p>&mdash; Lex Nederbragt (@lexnederbragt) <a href="https://twitter.com/lexnederbragt/status/991010647025618944?ref_src=twsrc%5Etfw">April 30, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Do you mean these kinds of things?
+Business cards.
+Stuff to read while traveling.
+Power adaptors (many non-UK will need one).
+Some local currency.
+A4/US letter printouts of your poster to hand out.</p>&mdash; Lex Nederbragt (@lexnederbragt) <a href="https://twitter.com/lexnederbragt/status/991010647025618944?ref_src=twsrc%5Etfw">April 30, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Also, someone has already written a blog on [What to Pack & Prepare Before Any Big Conference](https://blog.hubspot.com/marketing/pre-conference-packing-checklist).

 ##### Post-conference